-I see you picking up milk and eggs and bread and butter on the way home, and going back for the tomatoes because we may or may not have them, but extra can’t hurt, and you don’t want me to run out to the store again if I don’t have to.
+I see you picking up milk and eggs and bread and butter on the way home, and going back for the tomatoes because we may or may not have them, but extra can't hurt, and you don't want me to run out to the store again if you can help it.

 I see you staying up after the kids are in bed to finish the work you put on hold so you could get home to us in time for dinner.

-I see you doing dishes after working all day because you know I won’t get to it ‘til later, and that means I won't get to bed ‘til later.
-And then I see you when you quietly empty the dishwasher in the very early morning before you leave for work, so I don’t have to.
+I see you doing dishes after working all day because you know I won't get to it until later, and that means I won't get to bed until later.
+And then I see you when you quietly empty the dishwasher in the very early morning before you leave for work, so I don't have to.

 I see you reading that extra book or playing just one more round of go-fish, even when the big game is on.